wotakumoe/wotaku/guides/fate/anime.md

 8. [Fate/stay night [Heaven’s Feel] III. spring song](https://anilist.co/anime/21719/Fatestay-night-Heavens-Feel-III-spring-song/)

 ::: tip Notes
-1. Fate/stay night by Studio DEEN is the Saber Arc.
+1. "**Fate/stay night**" by Studio DEEN is the Saber Arc.
 You can skip it if u don't like the animation.
-2. Fate/stay night: Unlimited Blade Works is the Rin Tohsaka Arc.
+2. "**Fate/stay night: Unlimited Blade Works**" is the Rin Tohsaka Arc.
-3. Fate/stay night [Heaven's Feel] is the Sakura Matou Arc.
+3. "**Fate/stay night [Heaven's Feel]**" is the Sakura Matou Arc.
 :::